lakshikanahar29-ctrl/sourcewise/docs/incident_log.md

 Real problems hit while building and running Sourcewise.
 Newest first.
 Format: date · what broke · how I found out · fix · what now prevents it.

+## 2026-09-17 · First live HubSpot sync failed: 400 VALIDATION_ERROR
+- **What broke:** `POST /crm/v3/objects/companies/batch/upsert` returned
+  *"Unable to perform update/upsert by non-unique 0-2 property domain"*.
+HubSpot only allows upsert keyed on a property marked unique in that portal, and `domain` is not one.
+- **How I found out:** The nightly run failed at the "Push results to HubSpot" step.
+The dashboard deploy was skipped, so the published page stayed on the previous good version.
+- **Fix:** Look the companies up by domain first, then `batch/update` the ones that exist (by record id) and `batch/create` the rest.
+Matching still happens on domain, so re-runs stay idempotent.
+- **Prevention:** The update/create split is covered by a test with a stubbed HubSpot API.

 ## 2026-09-17 · Second pipeline run failed at the load step
 - **What broke:** The loader drops and recreates each raw table.
 On the second run Postgres refused:
   `cannot drop table raw.adroll_daily because other objects depend on it` — the dbt staging views sit on the raw tables.